Review of: Semrush (plus tutorial)

 There is a free version of the tool.
 However, the reporting features are very limited.

-Semrush has two paid plans and three pricing options.
-The Pro plan is $69.95/ month.
+Semrush has three paid plans and three pricing options.
+The Pro plan is $99.95/ month.
 If you’re an individual blogger or small agency the PRO account will be plenty.

 The Swiss Army Knife of Competitor Research